divinsmathew/sports-day-scoreboard/README.md

 # Overview
-A simple big-screen scoarboard app that updates live scores form a hosted CSV file.
+A simple big-screen scoreboard app that updates live scores from a hosted CSV file.
 Update the CSV source link here and get the live scores refreshed every 10 seconds.
-Application is configured for tracking scores of five team/entities.
-Feel free to modify this and/or raise a PR.
+Application is configured for tracking scores of five teams/entities by default.
+Feel free to modify this or raise a PR.
 Press `ESC` to close the scoreboard.

 The CSV should take the following form: